emarc0314/Riden/README.md

 ## Overview
 ### Description
-This app will be a transportation app designed to help college students get from one place to another.
+A transportation app designed to help college students get from one place to another.
 It will provide a user a list or ride options from students from their area and school, and allow them to place themselves as a ride otpion as well.

 ### App Evaluation
 [Evaluation of your app across the following attributes]